 This is why the most popular questions to ask in an email survey include:

 - How likely are you to recommend our company to a friend or colleague?

 Don’t forget to ask a popular follow-up question: ‘What’s the main reason for your answer?’.
 Using this pair of questions, you’ll not only find out how people assess you, but also what are your biggest advantages and disadvantages.

 - How satisfied are you with …

-ask about the trial, interactions with your support team, quality of support materials etc. Don’t forget to ask the same follow-up questions as in the previous example – ‘What is the reason for your answer?’.
+Ask about the trial, interactions with your support team, quality of support materials, etc. Don’t forget to ask the same follow-up questions as in the previous example – ‘What is the reason for your answer?’.
 You can use the same scale as in an NPS survey or smiley faces.

 - How likely are you to …

 You can ask about anything here, like using a mobile app, buy or attend again, etc. Up to you, your industry and needs.
 Be creative!

 Ask about reasons for certain actions (like not using your mobile app, choosing you over competitors, etc.)

 All of these are basic choices.
 You can use email surveys similarly to website survey tools – for example, ask what other products people want you to offer, what you can do to improve their experience, what’s missing on the website, why they decided to quit shopping, what people want you to write about on a blog, etc.